Refund and Returns Policy (Australia)

 Every Australian business that sells goods or services to consumers needs a Refund and Returns Policy.
 The policy should be accessible to customers before they make a purchase — published on your website, displayed in your store, or provided with your invoices or receipts.

 For e-commerce businesses, the ACCC requires that refund and returns information be accessible before the customer completes a purchase.
-Online retailers must ensure that their refund policy does not mislead consumers about their statutory rights under the ACL.
+Online retailers must confirm that their refund policy does not mislead consumers about their statutory rights under the ACL.
 The ACCC regularly reviews e-commerce websites and has taken enforcement action against retailers that display unlawful 'no refund' policies or that make it unreasonably difficult for consumers to exercise their ACL rights.

 For bricks-and-mortar retailers, the ACCC's guidelines make clear that displaying a 'no refund' sign is unlawful if it suggests that consumers have no right to a refund in any circumstances.
 While retailers are not required to accept change-of-mind returns, they must accept returns and provide remedies for goods that fail to meet a consumer guarantee — regardless of any sign or policy to the contrary.